Adgeff/ft_colorpicker/README.md

  - void *param : a parameter to give to your function you send in second parameter.
  - char *name : the name of the window created.

-The ft_close_colorpicker functions destoy windows, images and free memory used by a color_picker call.
+The ft_close_colorpicker function destoys window, images and free memory used by an ft_colorpicker call.
 The function needs 1 parameter :
  - void *clrpick_ptr : The return value of the ft_colorpicker function.

+The ft_reset_colorpicker function resets the color picker window, as a new one.
+It doesn't call the f function pointer !
+The function needs 1 parameter :
+ - void *clrpick_ptr : The return value of the ft_colorpicker function.

 # Return Values :
 The ft_colorpicker function returns a void * pointer.
 You can use it to call the ft_close_colorpicker function.
-The ft_close_colorpicker function does not return anything.
+The ft_close_colorpicker and ft_reset_colorpicker functions do not return anything.

 # Here is the list of headers includes in ft_clrpick.h :